Submitty/submitty.github.io/_docs/developer/interface_design_style_guide/web_accessibility.md

     * [w3schools.com article on `<label>`](https://www.w3schools.com/tags/tag_label.asp).
 * Do provide an `aria-label` property on any hyperlink, control, or other interactive element that has no textual label or description.
-This includes hyperlinks anchored on a font-awesome icon.
+This includes hyperlinks anchored on a font icon.
     * [WebAIM.org article on using `aria` labeling](https://webaim.org/techniques/forms/advanced).

 #### DO NOT: